fivepandasna/GhostKey/README.md

 3. Navigate to your chattriggers module folder by typing /ct files and clicking on "modules in game or by navigating to %appdata%\.minecraft\config\ChatTriggers\modules

+4. Place the unzipped GhostKey folder in modules and type /ct reload in game

 ## Usage